SKA PhD Scholarship Scheme

 - Overseas Health Cover contribution*

 - funding for meetings and conferences

 All PhD projects will be related to SKA radio astronomy.

 * Overseas Health Cover contribution will be available at all participating institutions except Curtin University.

-Announcements will be made in May and successful applicants will be expected to begin by the end of the year.
+The deadline is September 25.
+Announcements will be made by the end of the year and successful applicants will be expected to begin in 2018.
 Applicants for a joint PhD will need to pass the eligibility requirements (including IELTS) of the host university.